Network Attack: Invisible Network Devices

 Man in the Middle Attack Case Study

-A Network Attack refers to any unauthorized attempt to gather, disrupt, or manipulate information or services on a computer network.
-In a recent high-profile incident involving a Tier 1 bank, an alarming hardware network attack was executed.
-Shockingly, this attack went undetected within the bank’s environment for an extended period.
-Raising concerns about the effectiveness of their security measures.
+A network attack refers to any unauthorized attempt to gather, disrupt, or manipulate information or services on a computer network.
+In a recent high-profile incident involving a Tier 1 bank, an alarming hardware network attack occurred.
+Shockingly, this attack went undetected within the bank’s environment for an extended period, raising concerns about the effectiveness of their information-security measures and highlighting vulnerabilities in their defenses.

 During a comprehensive audit conducted by the bank, various irregularities were uncovered.
 Pointing towards the unauthorized access of internal and secured areas of the network by an external party.
-Despite thorough examinations of the bank’s computing assets, including servers, desktop workstations, and management’s laptops, no malware with remote access capabilities was discovered.
+Despite thorough examinations of the bank’s computing assets, including servers, desktop workstations, and management’s laptops, no malware, viruses, or spyware with remote access capabilities was discovered.

-With no concrete evidence of full remote access, the bank sought the assistance of the Cybersecurity Investigations Practice of a renowned global consulting firm.
-The expert team uncovered a startling revelation.
-A genuine laptop belonging to the bank had been completely cloned (spoofed laptops).
-This cloned device was surreptitiously connecting to the network infrastructure through an out-of-band channel.
-Running parallel to the existing and legitimate laptop.
+Lacking evidence of full remote access, the bank sought help from a renowned cybersecurity consulting firm.
+The investigation revealed a startling network attack tactic: a genuine laptop belonging to the bank had been completely cloned (spoofed laptops).
+This cloned device was surreptitiously connecting to the network infrastructure through an out-of-band channel, bypassing firewall protections and existing security policies.

 The perpetrators had executed their attack in the shadows.
 Exploiting the authentic network access profile, envelope, and certificate of the cloned laptop.
-Consequently, none of the bank’s existing security and monitoring tools detected the rogue device.
+Consequently, none of the bank’s existing intrusion prevention systems or endpoint security tools detected the rogue device.

 The attackers used a legitimate off-the-shelf network router sold by a third party.
 Besides its other modus operandi, the device supports a virtual cable mode whereby two devices can be paired.
 Each installed at different locations while operating as if they are interconnected using a standard passive LAN cable.
 The two devices are able to reroute and tunnel the communication via a simple switchboard application.
 Allowing traffic to be intercepted and data packets to be injected and streamed back into the network.
 In addition to being able to carry out more complex man in the middle attacks.

-These devices do not have an IP or MAC address meaning that Intrusion Detection Systems (IDS), Network Access Control (NAC) and Network Monitoring tools are unable to detect them.
+These devices do not have an IP or MAC address meaning that that intrusion prevention tools, Network Access Control (NAC) and Network Monitoring tools are unable to detect them.
 The entire manipulation is conducted on the Physical Layer (Layer 1) and the Data-Link Layer (Layer 2).
 So all higher-level communications are considered authentic and safe.
+This makes incident response efforts particularly challenging.

 Tools Used for Network Attack